Home Loan Experts

-• Either applicant can be a paramedic or ambulance officer to qualify for waived LMI.
+• Occupation: At least one applicant must be a paramedic or ambulance officer.

 Property Value Loan Amount LVR LMI Premium Saved*